Business Model Breakdown

 Where the Revenue Comes From

-Who buys: Hospitals, transplant centers, and Organ Procurement Organizations (OPOs) involved in organ transplantation procedures.
+Who buys: Organ Procurement Organizations (OPOs), transplant centers, hospitals, and medical professionals involved in the organ transplantation ecosystem.

 Why It Works (Competitive Advantages)